jcreager/godot-tech-tree/README.md

-# godot-tech-tree
-An example of a simple tech tree made with Godot.
+# Simple Godot Tech Tree

-Read about it [on my website](https://joecreager.com/godot-tech-tree/) or check out the [demo](https://pdxgames.itch.io/simple-godot-tech-tree)
+Read about it [on my website](https://joecreager.com/godot-tech-tree/) or check out the [demo](https://pdxgames.itch.io/simple-godot-tech-tree).